topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 `
 ![](Images/List.png)

-To confirm that the data was successfully saved to your table, run:
+To confirm that the data was successfully saved to the table, I typed:

 mysql> SELECT * FROM example_database.todo_list;
 And the output is shown below

 ![](Images/Complete.png)

-After confirming that there is a  valid data in your test table, you can exit the MySQL console using the command
+After confirming that there is a  valid data in the test table, I exited the MySQL console using the command

 `mysql> exit`
-### Create a PHP script that will connect to MySQL and query for your content.
+### Created a PHP script that will connect to MySQL and query for the content.

 To create a new PHP file in the custom web root directory .
-We’ll use vi for that:
+I used vi for that:

 `$ vi/var/www/projectLEMP/todo_list.php`
 ![](Images/TODO.png)